 How to Get More Referrals Without Sounding Desperate

 In construction and the trades, word of mouth is still king.
 A happy client who tells their neighbor, cousin, or co-worker about your work is worth more than any ad campaign.
 The trick is getting those referrals without coming across as pushy or desperate.
-There’s an art to it, and when done right, referrals can become one of your biggest sources of steady work.
+There’s an art to it, and when done right, referrals can become one of your biggest sources of steady work when it comes to contractor referrals.

 Here are some old-school and modern ways to make it happen.